-- 1 Open the room that contains the display you wish to remove (see Opening Rooms on page 214). - 2 If there is a full screen zone associated with this display, click its border and then press Delete on your keyboard to remove it. - 3 Click the display and then press Delete on your keyboard. - 4 On the File menu, click Save.
+- 1 Open the room that contains the display you want to remove (see Opening Rooms on page 212). - 2 If there is a full screen zone associated with this display, click it, and then press Delete on your keyboard to remove it. - 3 Click the display and then press Delete on your keyboard.